RocTanweer/aspirer/README.md

 - Put a *detailed* marker on the map by clicking on the map where the activity happened
 - Move the map to corresponding marker when clicked on the logged activity
 - Delete a logged activity by clicking on the trash can icon along with the corresponding marker on the map
-- Delete all the logged activities along with all the markers on the map by clicking on the *Delete ALl* button
+- Delete all the logged activities along with all the markers on the map by clicking on the *Delete ALL* button
 - Revisit the application without loosing any of their data

 ![site preview](./images/desktop-preview.jpg)